-In the winter, each participating class receives kits to grow native aquatic plants in the classroom.
-In the spring, schools travel to a local wetland to transplant their aquatic plants and participate in a half-day experience, learning about the important roles wetlands play in improving water quality.
-Participants rotate through four unique educational stations to also learn about storm water pollution and local wildlife.
+In the winter, each participating class receives kits to grow native plants in the classroom.
+In the spring, schools travel to a local wetland to transplant their plants and participate in a half-day experience, learning about the important roles native plant species play in improving local biodiversity.

-Sign up for this program before the end of January.
-The growing kits are delivered just after March Break.
-Students grow and care for the plants until the planting day in May or June.
+Sign up for this program before the end of February.
+The grow kits will be delivered to your school in late winter.
+Students will grow and care for the plants until their planting day in May or June.

-It is the teachers’ responsibility to arrange and cover costs associated with transportation to the planting site; Students must bring a water bottle, hat, sunscreen, wear clothing that can get dirty, and lunch if you are staying on site; Name tags for students are helpful.
+It is the teachers’ responsibility to arrange and cover costs associated with transportation to the planting site; Students must bring a full water bottle, hat, sunscreen and wear clothing that can get dirty.

 - Science and Technology – Life Systems; Earth and Space Systems